DevPitta/codes-devpythonbr-reels/README.md

-# Small codes writen in Python
+# Small codes written in Python